How to Create Single File Deployments in .Net 6 / VS2022

 Bundle External Dependencies into Single EXE

-If you have any external dependencies or references to third-party DLL you need to add additional configuration options which for some reason are not in the publish wizard.
-We can do this in one of two ways, publishing the project via the command line, or by editing the profile XML file.
+Suppose you have any external dependencies or references to third-party DLL.
+In that case, you need to add additional configuration options which, for some reason, are not in the publish wizard.
+We can do this in one of two ways: publishing the project via the command line or editing the profile XML file.

 Publishing for Single File Deployment on Command Line